matchabot/matcha-bot/README.md

 You can use **matchabot** to **create an entire project**, or to **generate code inside** an existing project in a consistent way.

-This project has been created to offer a "Ruby on Rail" like programming experience with "React Projects".
+This tool has been created to offer a "Ruby on Rail" like programming experience with any projects: React / Vue / Angular, NextJS / Gatsby, etc ...

-### Features
+## Features

 - ✅ Easy to use **in project** generator
 - ✅ You can create your **own generator by project**, or use a **global templates repository**